JDBDT/jdbdt-tutorial/README.md

 Maven project for the [JDBDT tutorial](http://jdbdt.org/Tutorial.html).

-For more information visit JDBDT's web site: [jdbdt.org](http://jdbdt.org)
+For more information visit the JDBDT web site: [jdbdt.org](http://jdbdt.org)

 # License